opendaylight/integration-packaging-puppet-opendaylight/README.markdown

 ##### `java_opts`

 Specifies the Java options to run ODL with as a string.
+Note, these options are in addition to the default Java options set by the karaf/ODL boot scripts.

 Default: `'-Djava.net.preferIPv4Stack=true'`